Vikas-tech17/RTL-Design-and-Verification-Basics/README.md

 # RTL Design and Verification Basics

-Fundamental RTL design and verification projects implemented using Verilog RTL and SystemVerilog testbenches.
+A collection of RTL design and functional verification projects covering fundamental combinational and sequential digital circuits, implemented using Verilog and SystemVerilog testbenches.

 ## Combinational
 1. Half Adder